 - Ask anybody who has adopted an adult dog then after adopts an adult dog.

-- If you’re unsure of whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before making a commitment.
+- If you’re not sure whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before committing.

 Advantages of American Staffordshire terrier